-From September 1, 2025, a law aimed at combating so-called "telephone terrorism" by collectors and other debt collectors comes into force in Russia.
+From September 1, 2025, a law aimed at combating so-called "phone terrorism" by collectors and other debt collectors comes into force in Russia.
 The document, which passed the second and third readings in the State Duma, establishes new rules for interaction with debtors and significantly strengthens the protection of their rights.

-"Telephone terrorism" refers to frequent and intrusive calls during non-working hours, including at night, not only to the debtors themselves, but also to their relatives, colleagues, and neighbors.
+"Phone terrorism" refers to frequent and intrusive calls during non-working hours, including at night, not only to the debtors themselves, but also to their relatives, colleagues, and neighbors.
 In some cases, collectors threaten, exert pressure, and disclose confidential information.
 About 90% of violations occur through mobile communications.

-To speed up the proceedings, collection agencies and banks are required to keep records of calls, correspondence and message logs for a year and a half - previously the term was three years.
+To speed up the proceedings, collection agencies and banks are required to keep records of calls, correspondence, and message logs for a year and a half - previously the term was three years.
 This is enough to verify complaints, and older archives can be deleted.

 Thus, the law not only limits the actions of unscrupulous collectors, but also creates an effective tool for promptly responding to complaints from debtors and their relatives.